ESikhawini

-eSikhaleni popularly known as eSikhawini is a town in the King Cetshwayo District Municipality of the KwaZulu-Natal province of South Africa.
+eSikhaleni, more commonly known as eSikhawini or Esikhawini is a township of the City of uMhlathuze Local Municipality in the KwaZulu-Natal province of South Africa.

-eSikhaleni is located 2 km off the N2 route.
+Esikhawini is located 2 km off the N2 route.
 Richards Bay and Empangeni are closest towns, being both located 15–20 km away.
 It was established in 1976 as a black township consisting of middle income residents.